StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 ➡️ [Learn more about parameter values in a monitor definition file](/develop/developer-guides/monitors/monitor-stj-file-format.md#arguments)

 Below is an example monitor function with one user parameter defined.
-It is named `latest_metrics` and is of type **Telemetry query**.
+The parameter is named `latest_metrics` and is of type **Telemetry query**.
 The **required** switch is set to **on**, meaning that the parameter must have a value set when the function is invoked.

 ![`latest_metrics` user parameter in a monitor function](/.gitbook/assets/v51_latest_metrics_user_parameter.png)